BrianReevz/GeneFacePlusPlus/CLOUD_BUILD_README.md

 2. **Memory Issues**: The advanced configuration uses E2_HIGHCPU_8 for better performance.
 If you encounter memory issues, consider using a different machine type.

 3. **Cache Issues**: If the build cache becomes corrupted, you can disable caching by removing the `--cache-from` and `--cache-to` flags.

+4. **Trigger Creation Issues**: If you get "invalid arguments" errors when creating triggers:
+   - Ensure you're using the latest version of gcloud: `gcloud components update`
+   - Try the alternative syntax provided above
+   - Use the Google Cloud Console method instead
+   - Check that your GitHub repository is properly connected to Cloud Build

 ### Monitoring Builds